dianana5/ProjectThree/README.md

 - Poppins, italic and semibold
 - Montserrat, bold

+Merch mockups were found in https://mockups-design.com.
+Physical asset design mockup was found in https://unblast.com/mockups/advertising/

 # Acknowldegements

 For my Events page, I borrowed code from Professor Joshua Oakley, the HTML/CSS Review.
+For my Merch page, I used geeksforgeeks.org sent by Tianna in the discord chat to help me link images to a website.